 On leaving school in 1983 I worked for Savills for 10 years and then ran the country house department in London for Strutt & Parker.
 I then set up the first of what became known as the “affiliate groups”, The London Office for provincial estate agents.
 After 12 years I sold my interest and started an ill-fated multi-listing business called Charles Lister (my middle names).
 In 2006 this business was bought by Lonres.com.

 These days I buy homes for the rich, famous or just for the hard working.
 I represent people who want someone in their corner to look after their interests while the selling agent represents the vendor.
 I’m often a foil for people who don’t want who they are to be used against them.

-For the past four years I have been working with the Board of CLEA, publishers of The London Magazine and owned by 48 of ‘the Great & the Good’ of London estate agency including Savills, Knight Frank, Hamptons & John D Wood.
+For the past four years I have been working with the Board of CLEA, publishers of The London Magazine representitives of the owners, 48 of ‘the Great & the Good’ of London estate agency including Savills, Knight Frank, Hamptons & John D Wood.
 The original brief was to advise on digital data sharing options – a job which culminated in CLEA Limited becoming majority shareholders in Lonres.com.
 Thereafter I stayed on to help with improving communications, arranging seminars, the CLEA shoot and the launch of the revamped London Magazine.
 All of these tasks are now completed.